scaleway/docs-content/docs/CONTRIBUTING.md

 Here starts the content…
 ```

-- `meta` part is used for SEO `title` and `description`, it don't appear inside the website
+- `meta` part is used for SEO `title` and `description`, it doesn't appear inside the website
-- `content` part which contain `h1` and `paragraph` is used for title and description inside website pages.
+- `content` part which contains `h1` and `paragraph` is used for title and description inside website pages.
-- `h1` is used as H1 in pages, in the html head element as the browser tab title and for SEO.
+- `h1` is used as H1 in pages, in the HTML head element as the browser tab title and for SEO.
 - `paragraph` is used in pages and in the head element for SEO.
-- `image` is used for Hero section image in tutorials pages.
-Path could be relative to file.
+- `image` is used for the hero section image in tutorial pages.
+The image path can be relative to the file.
 - `tags` are used to help populate search result lists or pages top.
-- `dates` are showed in pages under titles. `validation` must be a date later than the `posted`.
-Format should be `AAAA-MM-DD`
+- `dates` are shown on pages under titles. `validation` must be a date later than the `posted`.
+Its format should be `AAAA-MM-DD`.

 ## Writing Guidelines